bilaschandra/nest-api/README.md

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+We can run the application by the docker/docker-compose.
+We dockerized the application.
+Here we have applied the MySQL 8.

+Play with NestJS 9.

 ## Installation